sheringugi/rust_warp_mvp/README.md

 ### Part 1: Command-Line Application (`rust_toolkit_mvp`)

 This application demonstrates basic I/O in Rust.
-It prompts the user for their name and prints a personalized greeting.
+It prompts the user for their name, prints a personalized greeting, and provides a URL to view the greeting in the web application.

 **File: `rust_toolkit_mvp/src/main.rs`**
 ```rust